MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/fact-and-dimension-tables.md

 Usually, dimension tables aren't regularly ingested with new data.
 Instead, the entire data content is updated at once, using operations such as [.set-or-replace](../management/data-ingestion/ingest-from-query.md), [.move extents](../management/extents-commands.md#move-extents), or [.rename tables](../management/rename-table-command.md).

 Sometimes, dimension tables might be derived from fact tables.
-This process can be done via an [update policy](../management/updatepolicy.md) on the fact table, with some query over the table that takes the last record for each entity.
+This process can be done via an [update policy](../management/updatepolicy.md) on the fact table, with a query on the table that takes the last record for each entity.

 There's no way to "mark" a table in Kusto as being a "fact table" or a "dimension table".
 The way data is ingested into the table, and how the table is used, is what identifies its type.